5 Resources to Help Your Small Business Survive the Coronavirus

 - The coronavirus response toolkit

-The U.S. Chamber of Commerce put together this toolkit to help businesses and citizens alike understand how to navigate the coronavirus.
+The U.S. Chamber of Commerce put together this toolkit to help organizations and citizens alike understand how to navigate the coronavirus.
 There are guidelines on how small business owners can ensure they are keeping their customers and employees safe.

 The toolkit also includes a business preparedness checklist.
 This checklist can help you figure out what to prioritize and to create a plan of communication for your employees.